kodematrix/Advance-Data-Mining-and-Analytics/BCC.md

   - The Data Partitioning is Highly crutial part of model building.
       - For 70% data split, it’s been observed that there is **low Bias and Low variance** when compared with data split = 80%
-  - The 10-fold cross validation yields a better accuracy than bootstrapped resampling
+  - The 10-fold cross validation, bootstrapped resampling yields the same accuracy.